Let’s take a look at Nutella ingredients and discover why this cultural icon is so popular. What is Nutella, exactly?

 Can it?
 This brings us to the second-most important reason which explains Nutella’s popularity:

-Nutella is Not very Nutty
+Contents of Nutella: it is Not very Nutty

 Made from whole peanuts and little else, we all know that peanut butter is a healthy food which can be eaten every day in moderation.
 Peanuts are complex whole foods which pack a massive nutrition punch.
 Humans have enjoyed peanuts for as long as history because they are energy-dense with a low glycemic index and more than twenty different vitamins and minerals.
 Perhaps best of all, they are a great source of plant protein.
 They even contain anti-oxidants like p-coumaric acid.